Bahamut

-Bahamut, or Bahamoot (/bəˈhɑːmuːt/ bə-HAH-moot; بهموت), is a monster that lies deep below, underpinning the support structure that holds up the earth, according to Zakariya al-Qazwini.
+Bahamut, or Bahamoot (/bəˈhɑːmuːt/ bə-HAH-moot; بهموت), according to Zakariya al-Qazwini, is a monster that lies deep below, underpinning the support structure that holds up the earth.

-In this conception of the world, the earth is shouldered by an angel, who stands on a slab of gemstone, which is supported by the cosmic beast (ox) sometimes called Kuyutha'(/Kuyuthan)/Kiyuban/Kibuthan (most likely from a corruption or misrendering of Hebrew לִוְיָתָן "Leviathan").
+In this conception of the world, the earth is shouldered by an angel, who stands on a slab of gemstone, which is supported by the cosmic beast (ox) sometimes called Kuyutha'(/Kuyuthan)/Kiyuban/Kibuthan (plausibly a corruption or misrendering of Hebrew לִוְיָתָן "Leviathan").
 Bahamut carries this bull on its back, and is suspended in water for its own stability.

 Balhūt is a variant name found in some cosmographies.
 In the earliest sources, the name is Lutīyā, with Balhūt given as a byname and Bahamūt as a nickname.

 Orthography

 Bahamūt is the spelling given in al-Qazwini (d.
 1283)'s cosmography.
 Bahamoot is Edward Lane's transcribed spelling.
 Balhūt is the alternate spelling given in Yaqut al-Hamawi (d.
 1229)'s geographic work and copies of Ibn al-Wardi (d.
-1348)'s work.
+1457)'s work.

-The name is thought to derive from the biblical Behemoth.
-It has thus been translated as Behemot (German for "Behemoth") by Ethé.
+The name is thought to derive from the biblical Behemoth (בְּהֵמוֹת; cf. Job 40:15-24), and it was thus rendered in German as Behemot by Ethé.
 However, the original biblical Behemoth never appeared as a fish.
-A reshaping of its nature must have occurred in Arab storytelling, some time in the pre-islamic period.
-One proposed scenario is that a pair of beasts from the Bible were confused with each other; the behemoth mis-assigned to the fish, and the aquatic leviathan to the bull.
+A reshaping of its nature must have occurred in Arab storytelling, some time in the pre-Islamic period.
+One proposed scenario is that a pair of beasts from the Bible were confused with each other: the behemoth mis-assigned to the fish, and the aquatic leviathan to the bull.

 Lane's summary

 Bahamut, according to Lane's abstract of a particular Islamic work on cosmography, is a giant fish acting as one of the layers that supports the earth.
-It is so immense "[all] the seas of the world, placed in one of the fish's nostrils, would be like a mustard seed laid in the desert."
+It is so immense "[all] the seas of the world, placed in one of the fish's nostrils, would be like a mustard seed laid in the desert".
 Above the fish stands a bull called Kuyootà, on the bull, a "ruby" rock, on the rock an angel to shoulder the earth.
 Below the Bahamut (Leviathan) is the colossus serpentine Falak.

 Lane's primary Islamic source for his summary is unclear, as Lane merely refers to it circumlocutiously as "the work of one of the writers above quoted".